 Find, Feed, and Free Your Inner Artist

-Is your inner artist is missing in action?
+Is your inner artist missing in action?
 Reconnect with artsy creativity using three handy tips to find, feed, and free your inner artist!

 Is there a Pablo Picasso, a Piet Mondrain, or even a Vincent van Gogh hiding inside you?
 Perhaps too fearful of emerging?
 Or is that inner artist screaming aloud — hoping to be discovered, hungry for creative nourishment, and looking for a way to escape?
 If you can relate to any of these sentiments, you've come to the right place!